-Growing EarthApples in confined spaces is an excellent method to produce your own fresh potatoes, and this guide will help you make the most of your limited space.
-Planting in containers is an easy way to grow excellent crops of fresh potatoes.
+Growing EarthApples in confined spaces is an excellent method to produce your own crop of fresh potatoes.
+This guide will help you make the most of your limited space.
+Planting in containers is an easy way to grow fresh potatoes.

 Growing your EarthApples in a garden is easy and this step by step guide will help you to get the absolute best results for your EarthApples.
 When the weather is favourable in your area about mid spring, and after the risk of night frost has passed, it’s time to start planting and put these gems to work!